Home » Type » Soups » Vegan Pumpkin Soup

 • Grain-Free: Omit the lentils and reduce the liquids to 4 cups to make this recipe grain-free, adding more liquids as needed.

-• Oil-Free: When sauteing the onions and garlic, be sure to use water or vegetable broth instead of oil to make this recipe oil-free.
-The broth will yield the most flavor, but water is great too and what I usually use.
+• Oil-Free: When sautéing the onions and garlic, use 2-3 tablespoons of water/vegetable broth instead of oil.
+The broth will yield the most flavor, but water is great, too, and is what I usually use.

 side angle view of a serving bowl full of healthy and hearty vegan pumpkin soup with red lentils.

 If you try this creamy pumpkin soup recipe, please let me know!
 Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+I love hearing what you think or any changes you make.

 Print